dilsherdhillon/DilsherDhillon/content/post/2018-12-11-tutorial-on-merging-csv-files.md

   focal_point: ''
 ---

+One of our collaborators was generating 20 odd files from a clinical research form (CRF) database.
+They all had the same identifiers but were broken up into several variables.
+I was in a meeting with him one day where I saw him trying to `vlookup` and merging these files....
+Well, something needed to be done to avoid that tedious process!

+Below is a short post on merging any number of files which have the same identifiers in `python`.
+There are definitely several ways of doing this, but this one works for me!

+The reason I used `python` is because I was in the midst of reading *python for data science* https://jakevdp.github.io/PythonDataScienceHandbook/ by JakeVanderplas and I thought I should try to implement this in `python` rather than `R`, which I was most comfortable at the time.

+*So here we go!*

-## We need to install Jupyter notebooks to use the below code
-### Follow the instructions below to install Jupyter notebooks
+First off, we need to install Jupyter notebooks to use the below code.
+Follow the instructions below to install Jupyter notebooks

 Follow this link http://jupyter.org/install

-Use the link to https://www.anaconda.com/download/#macos and download the 'Anaconda Distribution'.
+Use the link to https://www.anaconda.com/download/#macos and download the `Anaconda Distribution`.
 Follow all steps including all the steps in the terminal to succesfully install Jupyter notebooks

-### Steps to follow after succesfull installation
+#### Steps to follow after succesfull installation
 1. Once installed, simply go to the terminal and type 'jupyter notebook &'

 2. Browser window will open up and click 'New' - 'Python 3' notebook and work the below code!
 ![Python Notebook Pic](/img/csv_tutorial.png)

-## Summary of steps required for Merging the AIM 1 files and AIM 2 files (seperately)
+## Summary of steps required for merging any number of files
 1. We import the required libraries (pandas and OS)
 2. All the files should be in the CSV format (xlsx is also supported but not shown here)
     **a.
 They should all be placed in their own folder  - eg -  "foo_files"**